 Hamas releases third group of hostages as part of truce deal, while Netanyahu visits Gaza

-JERUSALEM (AP) — The fragile cease-fire between Israel and Hamas was back on track Sunday as the militants freed 17 more hostages, including 14 Israelis, in a third set of releases under a four-day cease-fire deal.
+JERUSALEM (AP) — The fragile cease-fire between Israel and Hamas was back on track Sunday as the militants freed 17 more hostages, including 14 Israelis and the first American, in a third set of releases under a four-day truce.

 Red Cross representatives transferred the hostages out of Gaza.
 Some were handed over directly to Israel, while others left through Egypt.
-Israel’s army said one was airlifted directly to an Israeli hospital.
+Israel’s army said one was airlifted directly to a hospital.

 Israel was to free 39 Palestinian prisoners later Sunday as part of the deal.
 A fourth exchange is expected on Monday — the last day of the cease-fire during which a total of 50 hostages and 150 Palestinian prisoners are to be freed.
 All are women and minors.